sharminhossainbd/Insights-from-10-Email-Campaigns/README.md

 - Total Orders: 10
 - Total Amount: 5,022/-

-**Note:** Although the open and click rates were quite good, the orders were low compared to them; further experimentation will be conducted on the next month's emails.
+**Note:** Although the open and click rates were quite good, the orders were low compared to them; further experimentation would be conducted on the next month's emails.
 In A/B testing, English titles won over Bangla titles twice.

 ---